 - Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
-The School District's special revenue funds are the Cafeteria, International Academy, District Child Care, and Student/School Activities funds.
-Revenue sources for the Cafeteria Fund include sales to customer and dedicated grants from federal sources.
-Revenue sources for the Student/School Activities Fund includes fundraising revenue and donations earned and received by student groups.
-Any operating deficit generated by these activities is the responsibility of the General Fund - Capital projects funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, and equipment; technology upgrades; and remodeling and repairs.
+The School District's nonmajor special revenue funds are the Cafeteria, District Child Care, and Student/School Activities funds.
+Revenue sources for the Cafeteria Fund include sales to customers and dedicated grants from federal sources.
+Revenue sources for the Student/School Activities Fund include fundraising revenue and donations earned and received by student groups.
+Revenue sources for the District Child Care program include fees charged for attendance at the School District's child care locations.
+Any operating deficit generated by these activities is the responsibility of the General Fund. - Capital project funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, and equipment; technology upgrades; and remodeling and repairs.
 The funds operate until the purpose for which they were created is accomplished. - Debt service funds are used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.